Rafe-Lin/Rafe-Lin.github.io/README.md

 1. Edit the Markdown files in the [posts directory](posts/).
 2. Edit the JSON config file in [posts.json](posts.json).
+3. Using [sitemap-generator.py](sitemap-generator.py) to generate sitemap.
-3. Have fun!
+4. Have fun!

-## Post Markdown Support Commands
+## Posts Markdown Support Commands

 To enhance your blog posts, you can use the following Markdown commands: